Hierarchical proximal Galerkin: a fast $hp$-FEM solver for variational problems with pointwise inequality constraints: Conclusions

 We also compare wall-clock timings of our solver with low-degree discretizations and note that, for the regimes of $h$ and $p$ considered, we found high-order discretizations deliver up to 100 times faster solves to achieve the same errors.
 This discovery is, perhaps, in contrast to what the community has come to expect.

-We now outline some extensions: \begin{itemize} \itemsep=0pt \item \textbf{Non-Cartesian cells.} The discretization relies on a tensor-product structure of the mesh whenever $d \geq 2$.
-For applications where non-Cartesian cells are required, we advocate that our solver be used as a preconditioner for the more general discretization via equivalent operator preconditioning \cite{axelsson2009}.
-We refer the interested reader to an excellent introduction by Brubeck and Farrell in \cite[Sec.~2.7]{Brubeck2022} who also prove their preconditioner is spectrally equivalent to the original problem. \item \textbf{$hp$-adaptivity when $d \geq 2$.} Similar to the case of non-Cartesian cells, the required tensor-product structure places a limit on a full implementation of $hp$-adaptivity whenever $d \geq 2$.
-In such a case, we once again recommend to use our solver as a preconditioner via equivalent operator preconditioning. \item \textbf{$p$-multigrid.} We believe an investigation into utilizing $p$-multigrid as a preconditioner (cf.~\cite{Brubeck2022}) is worthwhile and may allow one to consider significantly finer meshes and achieve inner Krylov iteration counts that are even more robust to $p$ and $h$. \item \textbf{Alternative problems.} Minimizing the Dirichlet energy subject to obstacle- and gradient-type pointwise constraints constitutes the simplest PDE structure one might consider.
-The proximal Galerkin method has been shown to be a flexible framework, as evidenced in \cite{dokken2024}, and can be extended to tackle problems in contact mechanics, brittle fracture, multiphase species, quasi-variational inequalities, and the Monge--Amp\`ere equation among others.
-The goal here would be to adapt the chosen high-order FEM discretization of the pG subproblems to also provide fast solves for these more general problems. \end{itemize}
+We now outline some extensions: \begin{itemize} \itemsep=-2pt \item \textbf{Non-Cartesian cells.} The discretization relies on a tensor-product structure of the mesh whenever $d \geq 2$.
+Non-Cartesian cells are an open problem.
+For domains that can be built from convex domain building blocks, then equivalent operator preconditioning may offer a viable option \cite{axelsson2009}, \cite[Sec.~2.7]{Brubeck2022}.
+For domains without structure, further developments are required to construct competitive high-order discretizations. \item \textbf{$p$-multigrid.} An investigation into $p$-multigrid is worthwhile and may allow one to consider significantly finer meshes \cite{Brubeck2022}. \item \textbf{Alternative problems.} Minimizing the Dirichlet energy constitutes the simplest PDE structure one might consider.
+Proximal Galerkin has been shown to be a flexible framework, as evidenced in \cite{dokken2024}, and can be extended to tackle problems in contact mechanics, fracture, multiphase species, quasi-variational inequalities, and the Monge--Amp\`ere equation among others. \end{itemize}